thenewboston-blockchain/Validator/README.md

 docker-compose up # add -d to detach from donsole
 ```

-To run all tests:
+To run all tests in parallel:
 ```
-docker-compose run app pytest
+docker-compose run app pytest -n auto
 # or
 docker-compose exec app pytest # if docker-compose run is running
 ```